bvm/bvm/README.md

 ### `bvm registry add <url>`

-Adds or reassociates the registry at the specified url to the local CLI.
+Adds or associates the registry at the specified url to the local CLI.

 ```
 # Examples